audstanley/minecraftHue/README.md

 Click the green "Clone or Download" button, and download zip.

-Then drag the folder inside the zip to your desktop.
+Then drag the folder inside the zip (*minecraftHue-master folder*) to your desktop.
+You should open the folder, and see the app.js, appHue.js, README.md and other file inside.

 Now, download the [minecraft server.jar](https://minecraft.net/en-us/download/server)

 Once you have the minecraft server.jar file, drop it into the minecraftHue-master folder.